 II.18.
-Professional qualifications of the members of the Board of Directors, the professional activities carried out by them at least during the last five years, the number of company shares they hold and the date of the commencement and end of the first mandate; and
+Professional qualifications of the members of the Board of Directors, the professional activities carried out by them at least during the last five years, the number of company shares they hold and the date

 II.19.
-Duties that the members of the Board of Directors carry out in other companies as well as those carried out in companies of the same holding.
-All members of the Board of Directors exercise functions in management bodies of other companies, as specified below:
+Duties that the members of the Board of Directors carry out in other companies as well as those carried out in companies of the same holding

+All members of the Board of Directors exercise functions in management bodies of other companies, as specified next: